Epidemiology

 10. Hangaard S, Kronborg T, Hejlesen OK.
 Characteristics of subjects with undiagnosed COPD based on post-bronchodilator spirometry data.
 Respir Care.
 2019;64:63-70.

-11. Larsson K, Janson C, Ställberg B, et al. Impact of COPD diagnosis timing on clinical and economic outcomes: The Arctic observational cohort study.
+11. Larsson K, Janson C, Ställberg B, et al. Impact of COPD diagnosis timing on clinical and economic outcomes: the Arctic observational cohort study.
 Int J Chron Obstruct Pulmon Dis.
 2019;14:995-1008.

 12. Kostikas K, Price D, Gutzwiller FS, et al. Clinical impact and healthcare resource utilization associated with early versus late COPD diagnosis in patients from UK CPRD database.
 Int J Chron Obstruct Pulmon Dis.
 2020;15:1729-1738.

-13. Sin DD, Anthonisen NR, Soriano JB, et al. Mortality in COPD: Role of comorbidities.
+14. Sin DD, Anthonisen NR, Soriano JB, et al. Mortality in COPD: role of comorbidities.
 Eur Respir J. 2006;28:1245-1257.

-14. Boutin-Forzano S, Moreau D, Kalaboka S, et al. Reported prevalence and co-morbidity of asthma, chronic bronchitis and emphysema: A pan-European estimation.
+15. Boutin-Forzano S, Moreau D, Kalaboka S, et al. Reported prevalence and co-morbidity of asthma, chronic bronchitis and emphysema: a pan-European estimation.
 Int J Tuberc Lung Dis.
 2007;11:695-702.

-15. Maselli D, Bhatt S, Anzueto A, et al. Clinical epidemiology of COPD: Insights from 10 years of the COPDGene study.
+16. Maselli D, Bhatt S, Anzueto A, et al. Clinical epidemiology of COPD: insights from 10 years of the COPDGene study.
 Chest.
 2019; 156:228-238.

-All URLs accessed 1/31/24.
+All URLs accessed March 10, 2025.

 Pin It on Pinterest